Deepomatic/challenge/README.md

 $ pip freeze > requirements.txt
 ```

-Send the archive to vincent@deepomatic.com.
+Please do not fork the project on Github but rather send an archive to vincent@deepomatic.com.
 You will be judged on:
 - the quality of your code
 - the elegance of your solution
 - the strength of you AI